 Publishing the Jet Data Source Codeunit to the Web Service

-Microsoft Dynamics NAV 2013 and later includes a "Jet Data Source" codeunit which (in NAV 2013-2015) must be published to enable Jet Professional to operate.
+Microsoft Dynamics NAV 2013 and later includes a "Jet Data Source" codeunit which must be published to enable Jet Professional to operate.

 This can be published using the Microsoft Dynamics NAV Role Tailored Client (RTC).